 I handle all domestic assault cases, whether they are felony or misdemeanor charges.
 I also defend against injunctions and handle violation of injunction cases.
 If there is an injunction against you, you may not possess a firearm and can be arrested and prosecuted if the petitioner of an injunction alleges you violated the terms of the injunction.
 Protect yourself and call for help from an attorney with experience in Domestic Violence and Injunction cases.

-Each DV case is different and unique based upon the individual facts of your case.
-Call now to set up your free consultation so I can answer these and other questions you may have regarding your DV case.
+Each domestic assault and domestic violence case is different and unique based upon the individual facts of your case.
+Call now to set up your free consultation so I can answer these and other questions you may have regarding your case.